playframework/playframework/documentation/manual/working/javaGuide/main/application/JavaHttpFilters.md

 ## A simple logging filter

-The following is a simple filter that times and logs how long a request takes to execute in Play framework, which implements the [`Filter`](api/java/play/mvc/Filter.html) trait:
+The following is a simple filter that times and logs how long a request takes to execute in Play Framework, which implements the [`Filter`](api/java/play/mvc/Filter.html) trait:

 @[simple-filter](code/javaguide/application/httpfilters/LoggingFilter.java)